pufanyi/GenderRecognitionByVoice/README.md

 The features `meanfreq` (mean frequency) and `centroid` (frequency centroid) were found to be identical in definition, so we removed the duplicate data to avoid redundancy and potential confusion in the analysis.

-### Log Transformation
+### Data Correction

-To prepare the input data, we applied a log transformation, which helped to reduce the impact of extreme values and normalize the distribution of the data.
-This transformation reduced skewness, brought the data closer to normal distribution, and improved the accuracy of our model by reducing the influence of extreme values.
+To prepare the input data, we performed data correction by applying a log transformation.
+This helped to mitigate the impact of extreme values and normalize the distribution of the data.
+The log transformation effectively reduced skewness, brought the data closer to a normal distribution, and improved the accuracy of our model by mitigating the influence of outliers.
+Overall, this data correction technique proved to be an effective way to preprocess the input data and enhance the performance of our model.

 ![](./images/DataPreparation/LogTransform.png)